Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 • Darkness and Protection:

 Wrapping produce in muslin blocks light, which can degrade nutrients and accelerate spoilage.
-It also shields delicate items (like lettuce or berries) from bruising and temperature fluctuations in the fridge.
+It also shields delicate items (like lettuce or berries) from bruising and temperature fluctuations in the fridge as the door is opened and closed or room temperature or warm items are added to the inside shelves.

 What Muslin Doesn’t Do